MYCPE ONE

 1. Talent Retention

-Talent retention refers to an organization’s ability to keep its workforce engaged, motivated, and committed over the long term.
-Retention strategies involve providing growth opportunities, fostering a positive work culture, and addressing employee needs effectively.
+The ability of an organization to keep its workforce engaged, motivated, and committed for the long term is known as talent retention.
+It involves providing growth opportunities, maintaining a positive culture at the workplace, and addressing employee needs effectively.
 In the context of offshoring, retention is critical to avoid high turnover rates and ensure the stability of global teams.

 2. Talent Cost